Ayrshire Coastal Path (incl. GPX!)

-This is a 12-stage walk with an overall difficulty grading of 2 (Slightly harder) following the Ayrshire coast from Glenapp to Skelmorlie.
-There are sections where the path may be indistinct and navigation skills are required.
+An interesting 12-stage walk with an overall difficulty grading of 2 (Slightly harder) following the Ayrshire coast from Glenapp to Skelmorlie.
+Sometimes the path may be indistinct and navigation skills are (as always) required.

-- Largs Marina - Skelmorlie 14 km (Grade: 2-Slightly harder)
+- Largs Marina - Skelmorlie 14 km (Slightly harder)